ritikasinghVIT/SETG-DAA-Project--R-P-R/README.md

 - Selected nodes based on saturation degree
 - Found better coloring than greedy
 - Faster than backtracking for larger graphs

+### Day 6 – Algorithm Comparison
+- Implemented comparison of Greedy, Backtracking, and DSATUR algorithms
+- Measured number of slots and execution time for each
+- Tested on multiple input graphs (manual and synthetic)
+- Observed that all algorithms produced the same result for certain datasets

+### Observations
+- Greedy algorithm is fast but depends on node ordering
+- Backtracking guarantees optimal solution but is computationally expensive
+- DSATUR provides a balance between efficiency and optimality
+- For simpler graphs, all algorithms may produce the same number of slots